 12. Investment Thesis Fit

-VCs are looking for companies that fit their investment philosophy and the compliment their portfolio and brand.
-This isn’t because their snooty; it’s because due to the mentorship nature of venture capital funding, they’re looking for a business to which they can best add strategic value.
+VCs are looking for companies that fit their investment philosophy and complement their portfolio and brand.
+This isn’t because they are snooty or overly-selective; it’s actually a benefit to the companies they back.
+By choosing investments that fit their investment philosophy, they are able to concentrate their mentorship in industries in which they have the most experience.
+This means they’re looking for a business to which they can best add strategic value.

 About the Author